atsushieno/ktmidi/README.md

   - No strongly-typed message types (something like NoteOnMessage, NoteOffMessage, and so on).
 There is no point of defining strongly-typed messages for each mere MIDI status byte - you wouldn't need message type abstraction.
   - No worries, there are contants of Int or Byte in `MidiChannelStatus`, `MidiCC`, `MidiRpn`, `MidiMetaType` etc. so that you don't have to remember the actual constant numbers.
   - `MidiMusic.read()` reads and `MidiMusic.write()` writes to SMF (standard MIDI format) files with MIDI messages, with `Midi1TrackMerger`, `Midi2TrackMerger`, `Midi1TrackSplitter` and `Midi2TrackSplitter` that help you implement sequential event processing for your own MIDI players, or per-track editors if needed.
+  - `UmpFactory` and `UmpRetriever` provides various accessors to MIDI 2.0 `Ump` data class, as well as some preliminary MIDI-CI support in `CIFactory` class.
 - `MidiPlayer` and `Midi2Player`: provides MIDI player functionality: play/pause/stop and fast-forwarding.
   - Midi messages are sent to its "message listeners".
 If you don't pass a Midi Access instance or a Midi Output instance, it will do nothing but event dispatching.
   - It is based on customizible scheduler `MidiPlayerTimer`.